 • Maintain Good Sitting Posture

-• Take action!
+• Take Action

 Use pain as a warning.
-If you are experiencing pain in your neck, between the shoulder blades, numbness or tingling in the arms, or frequent headaches there may be a more serious issue going on.
+If you are experiencing pain in your neck, between the shoulder blades, numbness or tingling in the arms, or frequent headaches, there may be a more serious issue going on.

 • Avoid Improper Lifting Techniques

 Keeping heavy objects close to your main core when lifting distributes the weight more evenly throughout your body.
-Decreasing the strain on individual muscles.
+Decrease the strain on individual muscles.
 If strain does occur, resting the muscle and using therapeutic methods such as ice and massage can decrease discomfort.

 • Maintain a Regular Exercise Routine